 Lower your chest down toward the box, with elbows close to the sides of your body, but not touching.
 Push back up to starting position while maintaining tension in your core and glutes.
 (Related: The Killer Push-Up/Plyo Workout That Only Takes 4 Minutes)

 4. Banded Push-Ups (Another Modification Option)

 To get more of a regular push-up feel, try looping a resistance band attached to a pull-up bar around your hips.
 "Just like the banded pull-up, this adds a little bit of assistance on the way up," says Shutterly.
 Remember that this modification, along with the others, is meant to be an option for completing the 200 reps, not in addition to them.
 Start in a full plank position with hands shoulder-width apart.
 Squeeze your glutes and core throughout the entire movement.

 Bend your elbows and lower your chest down to the floor, while ensuring that your lower body stays off the ground.
 Keep your elbows close to your body as you push yourself back up to the starting position.
 "I like these two modifications (banded and box push-ups) because it allows you to stay in proper push-up form and not resort to dropping your legs or knees to the ground," she says.
 "This keeps your core engaged, and with most movements, the core is the meat and potatoes of the movement."
 That means you'll still get maximum benefits from the moves even if you're not doing the originally prescribed version of the Murph workout.

 5. Air Squat

+Next up in the Murph workout?
+Squats.
 "You can modify an air squat by adding a target for the butt to hit when you sit down into your squat," says Shutterly.
 "The higher the target, the easier the squat."
-If you're familiar with the squatting movement, though, you likely will not need a modification.
+If you're familiar with the squatting movement, though, you likely won't need a modification.
 Start with feet slightly wider than hip-width apart.